Connecting Gateways and Clusters

 maas_tunnel

-" is active and working), install the required Hotfixes on that Security Group Member. -
+" is active and working), you must install the required Hotfixes on that Security Group Member. -

-To check the Smart-1 Cloud connection status on all Security Group Members:
+To examine the status of the Smart-1 Cloud connection on all Security Group Members:

 -